-What is Flight Rising?
+What Is Flight Rising?

-There are multiple ways to earn treasure, which can be spent on items from dragon apparel to gene scrolls, breed scrolls and expanding your dragon lair.
-Keeping your dragons well-fed ensures their happiness, as well as provides bonuses to gathering, treasure and gems.
+There are multiple ways to earn treasure, which can be spent on items from dragon apparel to gene scrolls, breed scrolls, and expanding your dragon lair.
+Keeping your dragons well fed ensures their happiness, as well as provides bonuses to gathering, treasure, and gems.

 Treasure is Flight Rising’s free form of currency, while gems are the premium form of currency.
 While treasure can be earned by completing activities around the site, gems must be purchased with either a PayPal or Google Checkout account.
 Five dollars is equivalent to 500 gems, ten dollars to 1,050 gems, and so on.

 How to Make Treasure

 Participating in these activities throughout the day guarantees that you will make some treasure; the more active you are on Flight Rising completing these tasks, the more treasure you will make.
 If you are a busy person, don’t worry!
 Simply completing the basics will help fill your hoard with items and treasure.

 Gathering items allows you to stockpile food, resources and artifacts in your clan’s hoard.
 Gathering is the easiest way to get food for your dragons, along with the potential to find rare artifacts and even dragon eggs!
 Players get ten gathering turns per day, and one extra if their Flight is dominant that week.
-However, if your clan has been well-fed for over three days, you receive a bonus of five extra gathering turns per day.
+However, if your clan has been well fed for over three days, you receive a bonus of five extra gathering turns per day.
 There are six gathering types available:

-Hunting: yields meat
+- Hunting: yields meat

-Fishing: yields seafood
+- Fishing: yields seafood

-Insect catching: yields insects
+- Insect catching: yields insects

-Foraging: yields plants
+- Foraging: yields plants

-Digging: yields minerals, ores and artifacts
+- Digging: yields minerals, ores and artifacts

-Scavenging: yields materials, trinkets and loot
+- Scavenging: yields materials, trinkets and loot

 While gathering food is a good idea, you shouldn’t waste all of your turns on it.
 Different types of dragons eat different types of food—find out what your lair needs and use a couple of gathering turns for each.
 Having your lair go hungry can make you lose your gathering bonus.
 Gathering for food just a few times each day will slowly level those abilities, improving your gathering skills over time.

 The real earnings from gathering are going to come from digging and scavenging.
 Be sure to spend at least half of your gathering turns per day leveling your digging and scavenging skills.
 Not only will these two gathering types help you find rare materials, resources and trinkets, but you can also find dragon eggs!
 You can hatch a dragon egg and keep it for yourself, or you can sell it on the Auction House.
 Try to collect a wide variety of items from different zones to build up your hoard for Crim!

-2. Visit the Trading Post several times a day
+2. Visit the Trading Post Several Times a Day

 It’s great to have a hoard full of items when visiting the Trading post!
 The Trading Post features three dragon merchants who are looking for your business: Pinkterton, Crim, and Swipp.
 On your trip to the Trading Post, visit Pinkteron’s Plundered Pile first to receive an item at random.
 The story is that Pinkterton wants to get rid of his sister Crim’s massive collection of items by handing them out behind her back.
 You can only visit Pinkerton once a day, so don’t forget!